Forensic nursing expands patient advocacy

 “We often provide input on legislation that involves health or justice for survivors of violent crime,” said Stacey Mitchell DNP, RN, SANE-A, SANE-P, DF-AFN, FAAN, clinical associate professor and coordinator of the Forensic Health Care Program at the college.
 “That may include testifying before the state legislature, or reviewing and providing comments on proposed bills.”

 One example is Texas House Bill 281 from the 2017 legislative session.
-Charles testified before the senate regarding the importance of implementing a statewide electronic tracking system for evidence of sexual assault.
+Charles testified before the Texas House of Representatives Committee on Criminal Jurisprudence regarding the implementation of a statewide electronic tracking system for evidence of sexual assault.
 That bill is now a law, requiring entities involved in handling evidence to update and track the status and location of each item of evidence through various stages of the criminal justice process, while allowing survivors of sexual assault to anonymously track or receive updates on the status of the evidence.